andyrosty/diet_fitness/README.md

 ├── app/
 │   ├── __init__.py
 │   ├── main.py                  # FastAPI application entry point
+│   ├── auth/                    # Authentication modules
+│   ├── db/                      # Database models and connection
 │   └── diet_fit_app/
 │       ├── __init__.py
 │       ├── controller.py        # API endpoints definition
 │       ├── models.py            # Pydantic data models
 │       └── service.py           # Business logic and AI integration
+├── migrations/                  # Database migration files
 ├── requirements.txt             # Project dependencies
 ├── test_app.py                  # Basic app import test
-└── README.md                    # Project documentation
+├── README.md                    # Project documentation
+├── DOCKER_SETUP.md              # Docker setup instructions
+├── README_AUTH.md               # Authentication documentation
+├── README_MIGRATIONS.md         # Database migrations guide
+└── TASKS.md                     # Implementation plan
 ```

+For a detailed implementation plan for user authentication and database integration, see [TASKS.md](TASKS.md).

 ## How It Works

+The application follows a comprehensive workflow to deliver personalized fitness and diet plans:

+### 1. User Authentication Flow
+- Users register with a username, email, and password
+- Passwords are securely hashed before storage in the database
+- Upon login, users receive a JWT token for authenticating subsequent API requests
+- All fitness plan operations require valid authentication

+### 2. AI-Powered Plan Generation Pipeline
-The application uses a two-stage AI pipeline to generate personalized fitness and diet plans:
+The application uses a sophisticated two-stage AI pipeline to generate personalized fitness and diet plans:

-1. **Plan Generation**: The first stage uses OpenAI's GPT-4o model to analyze the user's dietary preferences, current weight, weight goal, and workout frequency to create a 7-day workout plan and a 7-day culturally sensitive diet plan.
+#### Stage 1: Plan Generation (GPT-03 Model)
+- Takes detailed user input including:
+  - Current weight and weight goal
+  - Workout frequency preferences
+  - Typical meals (breakfast, lunch, dinner, snacks)
+  - Dietary restrictions and preferences
+  - Favorite meals and comfort foods
+  - Eating out habits
+- Generates a culturally sensitive 7-day workout plan with specific activities for each day
+- Creates a personalized 7-day diet plan that respects the user's existing eating habits and preferences

+#### Stage 2: Progress Estimation (GPT-4o Model)
+- Analyzes the generated workout and diet plans
+- Considers the intensity, frequency, and consistency of the proposed routine
-2. **Progress Estimation**: The second stage uses another GPT-4o model to analyze the generated plans and estimate how many days it will take for the user to reach their weight goal, considering the user's consistency, frequency, and intensity of the routine.
+- Estimates how many days it will take for the user to reach their weight goal
+- Provides this timeline as part of the final plan

+### 3. Data Persistence
+- All generated plans are stored in the database and associated with the user's account
+- Users can retrieve their previously generated plans at any time
+- The database maintains separate tables for user accounts, plans, workouts, and diet details

-The AI models are integrated using the Pydantic-AI library, which provides a structured way to define AI agents and their inputs/outputs.
+The AI models are integrated using the Pydantic-AI library, which provides a structured way to define AI agents and their inputs/outputs, ensuring type safety and consistent data handling throughout the application.

 ## Dependencies